mohan023/mohan023/README.md

 - I've good exposure in the followings.<br>
 ```
           * Experience in working on enterprise level highly distributed and secure web applications.
+          * Experience and deep understandings in application security and performance.
           * Vast experience in development and production support
           * Accept and lead any challenges till it is resolved.
           * Mentoring and show direction to the team.